Course materials and documentation for DS2002

 a.
 Update the logger to include both a StreamHandler to log to the console and a FileHandler to write to a log file simultaneously.
 This way, they can see real-time progress in the console while maintaining a permanent record in a log file.

-With your ETL pipeline complete, you’ve successfully demonstrated the core workflow that data engineers use every day.
-You’ve learned how to:
+With your ETL pipeline complete, you have demonstrated the core workflow that data engineers use every day.
+You practiced how to:

 This ETL pattern is the foundation for working with data pipelines, databases, and data warehouses.
-The skills you’ve practiced here will be essential as you move on to more complex data engineering tasks in the coming weeks.
+The skills you practiced here will support more complex data engineering tasks later in the course.